Archive for the 'Travel' Category

 Earning and Using the Miles

 In general, a free domestic flight through most frequent flyer programs will run about 25,000 miles.
 If you regularly view the ads, you could reasonably earn a free domestic flight within a year.
 However, I only plan on using the program to help me get over the free ticket hump for my various frequent flyer plans.
-I could try to accumulate from scratch but than it would take much longer than I’d personally like.
+I could try to accumulate from scratch but than it would

-Amex Starwood Preferred – The Best Travel Rewards Credit Card
+AmEx Starwood Preferred - The Best Travel Rewards Credit Card

 I’m a big believer in using the right combination of cash rebate and credit card offers to maximize one’s purchasing potential.
 In the search for the best travel rewards credit card, I’ve noticed that some people opt for airline specific cards.
 However, these types of cards tend to offer unimpressive deals.
 Not only do they offer higher interest rates and annual fees, but their redemption options are also much more limited.